ortiza5/modding-vivaldi/basics/css-first-mod.md

 ---

-Here is the solution to the CSS mod:
+Here is a decent solution in CSS:
 ```CSS
 div#panels-container .panel-collapse-guard {
     max-width: 190px !important;